HaugrNet/eds/README.md

    data, which may result in inability to properly extract information.

 # Release Plan
-This is CWS 1.1 development branch, following features have been completed:
+This is the CWS 1.1 development branch, following features have been completed:
  * Copy Data from one Circle of Trust to a second, with a property flag to enable or disable the feature.
 By default, the feature is disabled.
  * Move Data from one Circle of Trust to a second, with a property flag to